Beyond real blow-up: Masuda detours and complex holonomy: Introduction: background and setup

-on the real interval $0<\bxi<\pi$ under Neumann boundary conditions $u_{\bxi}=0$, at $\bxi =0,\pi$.
-Elliptic maximum principles imply that the spatially homogeneous solution $\mathbf{w}=0$ is the only real equilibrium.
+on the real interval $0<\bxi<\pi$, under Neumann boundary conditions $u_{\bxi}=0$ at $\bxi =0,\pi$.
+Integration over $\bxi$ implies that the spatially homogeneous solution $\mathbf{w}=0$ is the only real equilibrium $\mathbf{w}_t=0$.
 Blow-up at finite real time $t=T>0$ occurs, for example, for positive initial conditions $\mathbf{w}(0,\bxi)=\mathbf{w}_0(\bxi)>0$.
-The blow-up is \emph{complete}: any attempt to continue the blow-up solution by monotone approximation from below results in $\mathbf{w}(t,\bxi)\equiv\infty$, for all $t>T$ and all $xi$.
+The blow-up is \emph{complete}: any attempt to continue the blow-up solution by monotone approximation from below results in $\mathbf{w}(t,\bxi)\equiv\infty$, for all $t>T$ and all $\bxi$\,.
 See section II.27 in \cite{Quittner}.
 Notably, this notion is based on comparison principles and is therefore limited to real solutions.
-For sign-changing variants, see for example \cite{FiedlerMatano}.
+For sign-changing real variants, see for example \cite{FiedlerMatano}.

 Spatially homogeneous solutions $\mathbf{w}(t,\bxi)= x(t)$ of PDE \eqref{PDEw} satisfy the Riccati ODE \eqref{Ric0}.
 For almost homogeneous real initial conditions $ \mathbf{w}_0$\,, Masuda was then able to circumnavigate blow-up, at real time $t=T(\mathbf{w}_0)$, via a sectorial detour venturing into the upper or lower half-plane of complex $t$.
-Notably, Masuda cautioned, the detours via positive and negative imaginary parts of $t$ agree in their real-time overlap after blow-up, if \emph{and only if} $\mathbf{w}_0(\bxi)= x_0$ is spatially homogeneous.
+Notably, Masuda cautioned, the two detours via positive and negative imaginary parts of $t$ agree in their real-time overlap after blow-up, if \emph{and only if} $\mathbf{w}_0(\bxi)= x_0$ is spatially homogeneous.

+Standard ODE techniques to circumvent isolated blow-up at $t\!=\!T$ then involve the analysis of complex \emph{holonomy} maps, i.e.\ of flows in complex time $t$ along simple or multiple loops $\gamma^t\subset\C\setminus\{T\}$ around the blow-up singularity at $t\!=\!T$; see \eqref{gammat} and \cite{Ilya}.
+For PDE \eqref{PDEw}, however, variational and comparison principles as in \cite{Quittner} both fail, as soon as we venture into the complex time domain.
+Masuda's approach was therefore based on the fact that the local solution semigroup of PDE \eqref{PDEw} is sectorial, and hence analytic, in forward complex sectors $\arg t<\pi/2$.
+See also \cite{Stukediss, Stukearxiv}, with an emphasis on heteroclinic orbits.